-Owning a rental property can be a great investment, but managing it yourself isn’t always the most efficient or profitable approach.
-While many landlords begin by self-managing to save money, the day-to-day responsibilities can quickly become time-consuming and stressful.
+A rental property can be a great investment.
+But managing it yourself isn't always the best or most profitable choice.
+Many landlords start by self-managing to save money.
+Over time, the daily tasks can become a big drain on your time and energy.

-If managing your property is starting to feel overwhelming, it may be time to consider professional property management.
-Here are some common signs that self-management may no longer be the best option.
+Is managing your property starting to feel like too much?
+It may be time to consider professional property management.
+Here are some common signs that self-management may no longer be your best option.

 Your Time Is Becoming Limited